Peter Fonseca

 Prior to entering federal politics, Fonseca was a provincial Liberal member of the Legislative Assembly of Ontario representing Mississauga East (2003-2007) and Mississauga East—Cooksville (2007- 2011).
 He was a cabinet minister in the government of Dalton McGuinty.

-Fonseca was re-elected his safe Liberal riding of Mississauga East—Cooksville with roughly 53% of the vote in the 2019 federal election and again with 50% of the vote in the 2021 federal election.
+Fonseca was re-elected in his safe Liberal riding of Mississauga East—Cooksville with roughly 53% of the vote in the 2019 federal election and again with 50% of the vote in the 2021 federal election.

 In the 44th parliament which was formed after the 2021 federal election (where the governing Liberals were re-elected with an increased minority), Fonseca was selected as the chair of the powerful Finance Committee.

 Background

 Fonseca was born in Lisbon, Portugal and immigrated to Toronto with his family in 1968.
 He was raised in Little Portugal.
 He graduated from St. Michael's College School and attended the University of Oregon, gaining a Bachelor of Arts on an athletic scholarship.
 He also holds a Bachelor of Education degree from the University of Windsor.
 He worked as a senior performance management consultant for the Coach Corporation and has run an importing and distributing company in Portugal.

 He married his wife Christine "Chris" Fonseca in 2003.
-Christine was elected to Mississauga City Council as Councillor for Ward 3 in the 2010 Mississauga municipal election and re-elected in 2014 Mississauga municipal election.
+Christine was elected to Mississauga City Council as Councillor for Ward 3 in the 2010 Mississauga municipal election and re-elected in 2014 Mississauga municipal election, 2018 Mississauga municipal election, and 2022 Mississauga municipal election.

+Fonseca holds Dual-citizenship with Portugal.